 Best value for money

 Best affordable accommodation in the center

-Here are the best areas to stay in Malta on one convenient map.
-Read on to find out more about them and the best accomodation options in each one.
+Now let’s take a look at the best places to stay in Malta on one convenient map.
+Read on to find out more about each one and the best accommodation according to interest and budget options.

 But if you really like to stay in the capital, facing the Grand Harbour and the Three Cities, make sure to save some more money in advance, because I have already found the perfect place where you will want to stay and lay down all your money!
-All of the accommodations are close to the historical palaces and best restaurants in Valletta.
+All of the accommodations are close to the historical palaces and best restaurants in Valletta offering local cuisine.